abocchieri/abocchieri.github.io/publications.md

 ## Recent first or second-author papers

+- **Bocchieri, A.**, Zak, J., and Turrini, D. (2025).
+  ExoNAMD: Leveraging the spin-orbit angle to constrain the dynamics of multiplanetary systems.
+Submitted to _the Astronomy & Astrophysics journal_.

 - Thurairethinam, V., **Bocchieri, A.**, Savini, G., Mugnai, L. V., and Pascale, E. (2024).
   Modelling Phase Variations introduced by Extreme Broadband Dichroics for Astronomical Photometry. _The Journal of Astronomical Telescopes, Instruments, and Systems (JATIS)_. ([doi.org](https://doi.org/10.1117/1.JATIS.11.1.014003))